k-laughman/prisma-cloud-devsecops-workshop/README.md

 # prisma-cloud-devsecops-workshop
-DevSecOps with Prisma Cloud - Updated Main Again 2 secret
+DevSecOps with Prisma Cloud - Updated Secrets and Security